orb-lang/cluster/doc/md/contract.md

   We have a helper callable table for constructing these closures\.

-  \#Todo maye hasmetamethod a closurizer like hasfield\.
+  \#Todo make hasmetamethod a closurizer like hasfield\.

 ```lua
 local hasmetamethod = core.meta.hasmetamethod